Metaswitch/chronos/doc/scaling.md

 D.

  * Node A sees an update request
-     * Node A is not included as a replica so it deletes it's local record
+     * Node A is not included as a replica so it deletes its local record

  * Node B sees an update request
      * Node B updates its local store.